aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 You can have `static` and readonly fields with `final` keyword.

-Syntaxic sugar is also available to make constructor declarations simplier.
+Syntaxic sugar is also available to make constructor declarations simpler.

 ```dart
 class User {